About chest pain in children and teenagers

 - has pain that travels to the neck or left shoulder and arm

 - has a fever or is generally unwell

 If your child has chest pain and risk factors for a more serious heart condition, they should also seek medical attention.
 These risk factors include:

 - congenital heart disease or previous heart surgery

 - a history of using stimulating drugs like cocaine.

 You know your child best, so trust your instincts if your child doesn’t seem well.
 It’s important to get urgent medical attention if your child is showing signs of a severe illness.

 Treatment for chest pain

-If your child has chest pain without any of the above symptoms or risk factors, you can reassure him so he feels less worried.
+If your child has chest pain without any of the symptoms or risk factors above, you can reassure your child so they feel less worried about the pain.